The Flow Hive could usher in a new era of beekeeping.

 Australian inventors Cedar and Stuart Anderson debuted their wonder from Down Under in a YouTube video last year, imploring the public to donate to their crowdfunded campaign on Indiegogo.
 Their goal was $70,000; eight weeks later, they had surpassed $12 million.

 And who wouldn’t throw money at such a great invention?
 Harvesting honey has historically been a hassle.
 Frustrations are somewhat eased with expensive specialty equipment.
 The Flow Hive would further simplify the process to just a twist of the handle.
 But not everyone is on board – many members of the wider beekeeping community are furious.

 “At first glance, I too thought Flow Hive was a genius invention that honors the bees, but after looking under the proverbial lid, I’ve concluded that the device reduces nature’s miracle into a beer keg,” rails Maryam Heinan, writer for Honey Colony.

-“The foolish beekeeper hides behind technology…exploits them to edge of starvation,” adds Jonathan Powell of The Bee’s Wing.
+“The foolish beekeeper hides behind technology…exploits them to the edge of starvation,” adds Jonathan Powell of The Bee’s Wing.

 Most of the outcry springs from the apparent oversimplification of beekeeping.
 Indeed, the necessary tasks that occupy a majority of a beekeeper’s time – such as checking for disease, monitoring honey and pollen stores, and ensuring the health of the brood and queen – were notably absent from the original Flow Hive video.